joelgrus/drunken-avenger/content/pages/about.md

 Slug: about
 Order: 10

+Joel is a software engineer, data scientist, and best-selling<a href="https://news.ycombinator.com/item?id=11178828">* </a> author

-Joel is a software engineer at <a href="http://www.google.com">Google</a> in Seattle.
-Before that he was a data scientist at a <a href="http://www.volometrix.com">variety</a> <a href="http://www.geekwire.com/2013/ebay-acquires-decidecom-shopping-research-site-shut-sept-30/">of</a> <a href="http://www.geekwire.com/2014/farewell-farecast-microsoft-kills-airfare-price-predictor-dismay-creator/">startups</a>.
+Most recently he engineered software at <a href="http://www.google.com">Google</a> in Seattle.
+Before that he did data science at a <a href="http://www.volometrix.com">variety</a> <a href="http://www.geekwire.com/2013/ebay-acquires-decidecom-shopping-research-site-shut-sept-30/">of</a> <a href="http://www.geekwire.com/2014/farewell-farecast-microsoft-kills-airfare-price-predictor-dismay-creator/">startups</a>.

-He's not a famous author yet.

 You can email him at joelgrus-at-gmail, or follow him on Twitter <a href = "https://twitter.com/joelgrus">@joelgrus</a>.